 Matthew and Tamas wrote this year’s invitation letter:

 We decided at our school meeting to have a cake sale and jumble sale on Friday the 3rd February at 10.00 am.
 The money raised will be used to buy resources for the children.
 If you make cakes or buns, please bring them in after school on Thursday or on Friday morning.
 Anything that you bring for the jumble sale must be in good condition.
 Everyone is welcome to come to the sale.

 Matthew and Tamas

 Chess has become the latest fun activity enjoyed by the children in Sligo School Project.
 Deirdre has begun chess lessons with the children from 2nd to 6th classes and already, the children have mastered the basic skills and are enjoying playing games together.
 A website that is free of charge and allows children to play chess against a computer is: www.chesskid.com – it is a good website for beginners as it shows the child all the possible moves each piece can make which helps them to improve their game.
 It is well known that chess is a strategic game involving mathematical thinking so the children are developing their minds as well as having fun.
-If any of you as parents/grandparents play chess Deirdre would love to hear from you.
-All help with the chess lessons would be much appreciated.
+If any of you as parents/grandparents play chess we would love to hear from you.

-But at the same time the little animals are rather interesting creatures, too.
+There is something rather interesting about these slimy creatures.
 They lay eggs, they have no legs and still can move, the snails even carry a house on their back.
 No surprise that many of the children have taken a certain liking particularly for the snails.
 Frequently they collect a couple of them, put them together into a box, feed them and observe them closely.